 NYU Wagner prepares the world's public service leaders to translate ideas into actions that have an effective and lasting impact.
 We provide our students with critical skills, access to all that New York City has to offer, and a deep understanding of the context surrounding today's most complex and challenging issues.
 Our students use that to improve cities across the globe, in the public, private, and nonprofit sectors.

-NYU Wagner currently has a full-time opportunity for a junior researcher to participate in a series of studies and reports about U.S. health policy, health reform, and the national healthcare system.
+NYU Wagner currently has a full-time opportunity for a researcher to participate in a series of studies and reports about U.S. health policy, health reform, and the national healthcare system.

 Provide general research support